koraykoca/Python-Notes-Tips/README.md

     * `isinstance(object_name, object_type)`: to test type of an object
     * `issubclass(object_type, object_type)`: to test whether a class is a subclass of another class
     * `isnumeric()`: to check whether all the characters of the string are numeric characters or not
-    * `vars()`: returns the `__dict__` attribute of an object
+    * `vars()`: returns the `____` attribute of an object
     * `sorted()`: By default, `sorted()` sorts the input in ascending order, and the reverse keyword argument causes it to sort in descending order.
 It’s worth knowing about the optional keyword argument key that lets you specify a function (usually lambda) that will be called on every element prior to sorting.
-Adding a function allows custom sorting rules,           which are especially helpful if you want to sort more complex data types e.g. dictionaries.
+Adding a function allows custom sorting rules,           which are especially helpful if you want to sort more complex data types e.g. ionaries.
 Example:
         ```python
         cars = [{"Car": "Pagani", "power": 850},
                 {"Car": "Porsche", "power": 450},